Koredotcom/docs/docs/xo/agentai/integration/genesys/manual-integration-of-agent-ai-voice-with-genesys-cloud.md

   </tr>
 </table>

-**Note**:
+!!! note

     * All the custom fields should be of the string type.
     * If the “is Audiohook Enabled” option is false, the application tries to utilize the Genesys native transcriptions using the Transcriptions API.

 To change the values, you must click the gray box surrounding each Custom Field, not directly on the textbox.